markokanada/CheckItOut/docs/English/User Documentation.md

 - **Customizable** – Create personalized lists, set reminders, and prioritize your tasks.
 - **Clarity** – Effortlessly track your tasks on a daily, weekly, or even monthly basis.
 - **Efficiency** – Helps you stay focused and organized throughout your day.

+### How Does It Work?

+1. **Create New Tasks** – Add your daily to-dos with a single click.
+2. **Set Deadlines and Reminders** – Never miss an important task again!
+3. **Define Priorities** – Rank your tasks based on their importance.
+4. **Mark Tasks as Complete** – Enjoy the satisfaction of progress as you move forward in an organized way.

+CheckItOut helps you free up time for what really matters.
+Get started today and experience the benefits of effective time management!

+**Try it now!**